unsaltedMixedNuts/AmazonCloneZone/README.md

 ## Highlights
 - Single page Backbone application built on a RESTful JSON Rails API
 - Custom user authentication system using BCrypt
-- Custom jbuilder templates to ensure only neccessary and appropriate resources are supplied from server to client
+- Custom jbuilder templates to ensure only necessary and appropriate resources are supplied from server to client
 - Replication of server-side Active Record Associations into the client-side (i.e. Backbone).
 Done via:
   - Custom Backbone association methods
   - Overridden Backbone `parse` method